What's New

 Update 2021-02-17

-This update to DynaMaker, which should not break any existing projects, makes it easier to use the
+This update to DynaMaker, which should not break any existing applications, makes it easier to use the ComponentHandler and brings out-of-the-box support for saving and loading.

 How does this update affect existing projects?